NormanSamsudin/Ethical-Hacking-Notes/open source intelligence.md

 ## Tiktok OSINT

-- Reverse image from the tiktok
+- Reverse images/image from the tiktok

 ## Website OSINT